cfhamlet/os-aio-pod/README.md

 * built-in tcp server

+    An event driven server can be inherited from ``os_aio_pod.contrib.tcp_server.Server``(default server).

+    If protocol is configured, low-level networking protocol interface will be used instead of the server's on_connect method.
+The server instance can be accessed with ``your_protocol.server``

     ```
     BEANS = [
         {
             'core': 'os_aio_pod.contrib.tcp_server.TCPServerAdapter',
-            'protocol': 'your.asyncio.Protocol.path'
+            # 'protocol': 'your.asyncio.Protocol.path'
             # 'server': 'your.event.driven.server'
         }
     ]
     ```

-    a event driven server can be inherited(from ``os_aio_pod.contrib.tcp_server.Server``) and configure attach to your protocol object for more fuctional purpose

 ## Unit Tests